Ejtzh721/Ejtzh721/README.md

 - 👋 Hi, I’m @Ejtzh721
 - 👀 I’m interested in
-- 🌱 I’m currently learn
+- 🌱 I’m currently lear
 - 💞️ I’m looking to collaborat
 - 📫 How to reach me
 - 😄 Pronouns: